Optimism and Pessimism – Why choose one?

 It just makes good sense (and dollars) to play to the pessimism and fears of the buying public.
 That might sound harsh, but it sure works.

-But it’s not all bad news out there.
+And it’s not all bad news out there.

 And companies like Apple and Amazon prove how optimism can be a powerful advertising tool.
 Apple uses lots of light in their ads.
 And Amazon even has a smile in their logo.
 When you watch their “simple” commercials and listen to the light-hearted background music, you’re drawn into feelings like how…